gayounglee57/order-processing-app/README.md

 # Order Processing App (React frontend + Node backend)

-An Order Processing App that has a React frontend with live status updates and a Node.js backend that automates order status transitions using mock data.
+A simple order processing interface with live status updates that has a React frontend and a Node.js backend that automates order status transitions using mock data.

 ## Quick start